 - USB ports

-Not working: Bluetooth (causes hang on reboot), 802.11ac (no support in FreeBSD).
+Not working: 802.11ac (no support in FreeBSD, but in progress).
 I don't have any Thunderbolt devices to test and don't have a fingerprint sensor installed.

 Xorg requires the Intel video drivers from the package

-drm-current-kmod.
-I've found building them from source to work more reliably than installing from packages.
+drm-kmod).
+I've found building them from ports to work more reliably than installing from packages.
 After installation, load them at boot by adding

 Trackpad / Trackpoint

 kern.evdev.rcpt_mask to 12 rather than 6 (as suggested by the

 xorg-server package) exposes more keys to X to be settable as hotkeys.

 To have the trackpoint, buttons, and trackpad working as expected I use the following configuration file in